GRID V8: AI Guidance for College and Career Decisions

 - off-campus adult relationships

-- whether transfer or redirection is worth considering
+- whether transfer or redirection is worth serious consideration

 Favor paths where the user must: